SunTzunami/Space_and_Light/README.md

 # Space and Light: High School Comp-sci Project(2018)
 High school computer science project (used graphics library of C++ 3.0 to make it look kinda cool).
-I had to code this with Turbo C++ as CBSE mandated it.
+I had to code this with Turbo C++ as CBSE(the examining body) mandated it.

 Most OOPs concepts like polymorphism, inheritance and encapsulation were utilised.
 Data file handling too was used.
 I devised an interesting algorithm to award points via the quiz function- points are awarded based on swiftness in answering: quicker the user response, more points will be awarded, provided that the user response is correct.